DDA Overnight Planned Respite

 • be age 18 or older;

-• live at home with a primary caregiver who needs a break from caregiving;
+• Live at home with a primary caregiver who needs a break from caregiving

-• have support needs that can be safely accommodated in an available contracted and certified setting;
+• Have support needs that can be safely accommodated in an available contracted and certified setting;

-• identify a backup caregiver to respond in an emergency if the primary caregiver is unavailable;
+• Identify a backup caregiver to respond in an emergency if the primary caregiver is unavailable;

-• receive approval by the Respite Coordinator.
+• Receive approval by the Adult Respite Services Committee.

-Overnight Planned Respite (updated January 2021)
+Overnight Planned Respite (updated January 2024)

 • Translate